issaceee/isaac-vault/Readings/Lecture Notes/PRE1W2 Metre.md

 ## Introduction: Why Metre Matters

-“**Metre means literally measured language**,” begins the lecture, drawing attention to the paradox at the heart of poetic form — that poetry measures something whose substance resists precise measurement:contentReference[oaicite:0]{index=0}.
+“**Metre means literally measured language**,” begins the lecture, drawing attention to the paradox at the heart of poetic form — that poetry measures something whose substance resists precise measurement (Dasgupta 2025).
 The Greek *metron* denotes “measure,” yet in English verse what is measured is not physical length but rhythm — the rise and fall of stress, the pulse of speech stylised into pattern.
 This tension between fixity and flux, between “measured language” and living speech, lies at the centre of poetic art.

 Before the twentieth century, **metre was almost universal** in poetry written in English; to write without it was an experiment, not the norm.
 The patterned repetition of sound was seen as both a **moral and aesthetic principle** — a mode of beauty, discipline, and enchantment.
-Its very regularity made it **memorable and transmissible**, “a powerful restraint on textual corruption,” as Dante’s *terza rima* demonstrates, each rhyme interlocking like the gears of a mechanism designed to preserve sense:contentReference[oaicite:1]{index=1}.
+Its very regularity made it **memorable and transmissible**, “a powerful restraint on textual corruption,” as Dante’s *terza rima* demonstrates, each rhyme interlocking like the gears of a mechanism designed to preserve sense (Dante 1949).

 > **Mini-Essay — Metre as Memory**
 >